ArisSongalia/ArisSongalia/README.md

 🌱 Actively learning full-stack software development for both desktop and mobile platforms.

-💻 Proficient in JavaScript, Python, Java, and Go (Golang).
-I work with frameworks and libraries such as React, Vue, Angular, Django, and Express.
+💻 Currently exploring JavaScript, Python, Java, and Go (Golang), along with frameworks and libraries such as React, Vue, Angular, Django, and Express.

 👯 Open to collaborating on dynamic, multi-device applications — especially those with a touch of AI/ML.